lsst/dp1_lsst_io/docs/products/catalogs/source.rst

 Description
 ===========

-An "source" is a signal-to-noise ratio > 5 detection in a visit image.
+A "source" is a signal-to-noise ratio > 5 detection in a visit image.

 The ``source`` catalog contains measurements on a ``visit_image`` at the coordinates of every source detected in that image.